 Biting insects are rarely an issue while on the water.
 While walking in the woods, however, guests need to be prepared with bug shirts or head nets and repellent with deet.

 Is your trout fishing in still or moving waters?

-Our fly fishing for brook trout is all in moving waters - the streams, feeder creeks and main rapids of the Woods River System.
-We also regularly visit many other Labrador river systems via float plane to fish for landlocked salmon and Arctic charr.
-We are primarily a wade fishing operation.
-All moving water is “fly fishing only”.
+Our fly fishing for brook trout is all in moving waters'the streams, feeder creeks, and main rapids of the Woods River System.
+We also regularly visit many other Labrador river systems via float plane to fish for landlocked salmon and Arctic char.
+We are primarily a wade-fishing operation.
+All moving water is 'fly fishing only'.

 What percentage of your business is repeat clients?

-Our repeat business varies from year to year.
-In 2015, it was 78%, but typically averages about 60%
+Our repeat business varies from year to year, but averages 50%.

 Are your guides qualified?